 Unfortunately, it is not inherent in every man-made object created.

 Fair enough.
-So how do you know if the piece of furniture you are buying is following the code?
+So how do you know if the piece of furniture you are buying is following the code for classic furniture?
 Do you get down on your hands and knees and measure every inch of the piece?

 I don’t think that’s necessary and we’ll get to why in a sec.